FaureAlexis/sentry-mcp-server/README.md

 pnpm start
 ```

-The server will start on port 1337 by default with SSE transport.
+The server will start on port 1337 by default.

-### Using the Tool 🛠️
+### Using with MCP 🛠️

-The server provides two interfaces:
+The server provides two MCP interfaces:

 1. Tool Interface: `get_sentry_issue`
    ```json